euiyounghwang/python-platform-engine/README.md

 - Ansible (`./Ansible`) : Open-source automation platform that allows you to define and manage infrastructure as code.
 It provides modules and playbooks for installing, configuring, and managing Elasticsearch clusters.
 - Fabric (`./Fabric`, https://github.com/euiyounghwang/python-DevOps) : a high level Python (2.7, 3.4+) library designed to execute shell commands remotely over SSH, yielding useful Python objects in return.
 - Docker (`./Dockerfile`) : Docker is one of the most popular container engines used in the software industry to create, package and deploy applications.
 I have added a sample Dockerfile to build an instance of Elasticsearch V.8 with `./Dockerfile/docker-compose.yml`
+- CI-CD (`./CI-CD`): Continuous Integration and Continuous Delivery (CI/CD) Platform that allows you to automate your build, test, and deployment pipeline such as CircleCI, Github Actions (GHA), and Jenkins via Github Webhooks
 - Apache Kafka (`./Apache-Kafka`) : Indexing through Logstash from Kafka Broker : Kafka Producer/Consumer (https://github.com/euiyounghwang/python-search_engine/blob/master/kafka/READMD.md), Kafka-Logstash-Elasticsearch using Python Virtual Enviroment.
 It can be build & install a enviroment using this script `source ./create_virtual_env.sh`
     - Script for producer/consumers: `./source-kafka-create-run.sh` script to create messages in several topics, `./source-kafka-consumer.sh` script to receive messages from the topics.